-We have 92 members of the neighbourhood forum, including residents, businesses and 6 local councillors.
-The membership reflects local diversity and character including minority ethnic groups, faith groups, tenants, owneroccupiers, small businesses to give some examples.
-To ensure we involve and consult with the wide range of interests in the neighbourhood we have drawn up a list of consultees.
+We have 92 members of the neighbourhood forum, including residents, businesses and local councillors.
+The membership reflects local diversity and character including minority ethnic groups, faith groups, tenants, owner-occupiers, small businesses to give some examples.

-For verification we attach a list of 30 members, with postal addresses, all of whom live within the boundary area.
+For verification we attach a list of members, with postal addresses, all of whom live within the boundary area.
+The number of members within the neighbourhood planning area is 66.